Meet Sarah — 42, Detroit. Exhausted for a year. Three doctors, no answers. Watch how Aven finds what they missed.

 Here's why your fatigue isn't a mystery anymore.

-Your symptom, the metabolic pathway, and your data — connected by the engine's reasoning.
+Your symptom, the metabolic pathways, and your data — connected by Aven's reasoning.

 Lead competitively inhibits ALAD, an enzyme essential to heme synthesis.
 Reduced heme means functional iron deficiency — your body can't efficiently carry oxygen or produce cellular energy, even if your iron labs look "normal."
-That's the chronic fatigue you've been experiencing for the past year.
+This may be contributing to the chronic fatigue you've been experiencing.

 Your low zinc and low ceruloplasmin are textbook signs of chronic low-level lead exposure: your body has been depleting both to compensate.
-Combined with your 1932 Detroit home and elevated ALT, the engine ranks heavy metal toxicity as your single most likely upstream cause.
+Combined with your 1932 Detroit home and elevated ALT, Aven's reasoning ranks heavy metal toxicity as your single most likely upstream cause.

-This is the engine's highest-probability hypothesis given your data.
+This is Aven's highest-probability hypothesis given your data.
 It's not a diagnosis.
 It's a hypothesis precise enough to take to a doctor and confirm.

 Now let's turn the hypothesis into a plan.

-Everything up to this point — the Bridge, the engine's reasoning — is free.
+Everything up to this point — Aven's Insights, the root cause analysis — is free.
 The next part is the actionable protocol.

-Get physician-bounded protocols, CPT codes for your doctor, specific remediation steps, and a clinical summary you can bring to your next appointment.
-90% less than unbundled functional medicine.
+Get doctor-reviewed protocols with clear safety limits, CPTCPT stands for Current Procedural Terminology — used to ensure accurate documentation, billing, and reporting of healthcare services. codes for your doctor, specific remediation steps, and a clinical summary you can bring to your next appointment.
+90% less than what a Functional Medicine practice typically charges.

 Here's exactly what to ask your doctor for.